Maine news you need to know for Wednesday

 Good morning.
-Temperatures will be in the mid 70s with partly sunny skies in the northern part of the state, with lower temps and rain farther south.
+Temperatures will be in the mid-60s and cloudy throughout the state.

 Here’s what’s happening in Maine today.